oracle-samples/ia-tools-samples/tools/project-migrator-tool/README.md

 Output:
 A journal file in JSON format, with filename `import-<timestamp>.json`.
 In the event of a failure part way through the import process, the journal file can be used to resume the process.
 To resume, pass the path to this file as the "resumeJournalPath" parameter.

 ## Troubleshooting

-- JDBC driver not found:
-  - Error: “JDBC Driver not found for URL: …”
-  - The fat jar includes MySQL and Oracle drivers.
-Ensure you are running the built fat jar from `build/libs/` and that the JDBC URL scheme is correct.

 - Database connection failed:
   - Error: “Failed to connect to the database: …”
   - Verify network, credentials, and JDBC URL.